 Those who owned a Nintendo GameCube console when it was at its prime can testify to the excellence of the console.

-The introduction of smartphones and better gaming console gradually sent the Nintendo’s legendary console into extinction, and today, it’s almost impossible to find a Nintendo GameCube console without going through hell.
+The introduction of smartphones and better gaming consoles gradually sent Nintendo’s legendary console into extinction, and today, it’s almost impossible to find a Nintendo GameCube console without going through hell.

 Just like many other highly loved gaming consoles, a GameCube emulator was created for Android and other operating systems.
 In this article, however, we’ll only look at the best GameCube emulator for Android smartphones.

-The Android operating system is a mobile OS, and is incapable of running the sophisticated gaming consoles that run on PC.
-However, if you’ve gotten a decent Android phone, you should be able to run some excellent GameCube emulators on Android.
+The Android operating system is a mobile OS and is incapable of running the sophisticated gaming consoles that run on PC.
+However, if you’ve got a decent Android phone, you should be able to run some excellent GameCube emulators on Android.

 Best GameCube Emulators for Android